Bringing Light to Every Person and meet them where they are at!

 30. Quiet Santa & Easter Bunny Visits – One-on-one sessions with reduced crowds and no loud sounds.

-This page will be updated regularly with sensory-friendly businesses, events, and locations near you.
 Whether you're looking for a faith-based sensory event or a community activity, our goal is to connect families with inclusive opportunities.
 If you know of an event or business that offers sensory-friendly accommodations, please reach out so we can add it to our list!

 inclusivefaith@faithonthespectrum.org